Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 I got rid of all the time sucking apps off of my smart phone.
 Plus, there’s this awesome extension I added to my laptop called, newsfeed irradiator.

 It keeps my Facebook feed invisible so I don’t get sucked into that productivity waster.
+This way I can still engage with the groups and pages that are important to me without wasting time scrolling a feed.

 I Changed my Laundry Routine